Published in Dwell

 At his workshop in the East Bay, he works with a fleet of California artisans—platers, refinishers, caners, upholsterers, framers, lacquerers—to impeccably restore the pieces he sells both online and in his shop.
 Dedicated to the credo of “less is more,” he recently got rid of his cell phone (Read More…)

 , Saturday, January 1, 2011

 On a wooden platform in the middle of the village, dozens of young women gather, dressed in intricately embroidered aprons and jackets—the traditional costume of the Dong, one of the many ethnic minority groups of southwestern China.
 Nearby, a large group of villagers huddles around a bonfire.
-Everyone in Dimen, this tiny town about 400 miles northwest of Hong Kong, is preparing to celebrate the inscription of the Grand Song of the Dong onto UNESCO’s Intangible Cultural Heritage of Humanity list.
-(Read More…)
+Everyone in Dimen, this tiny town about 400 miles northwest of Hong Kong, is preparing to celebrate the inscription of the Grand Song of the Dong onto UNESCO’s Intangible Cultural Heritage (Read More…)

 Published in Dwell

 In construction-mad Beijing, “development happens at a crazy speed, like a tsunami,” says Matthew Xinyu Hu, the former managing director of the nonprofit Beijing Cultural Heritage Protection Center (BCHPC).
 This was especially evident in the lead-up to the 2008 Summer Olympics.
 The government poured more than $40 billion into improved infrastructure, razing much of the traditional urban fabric of the city in the name of modernization.

 The Olympics bore the brunt of the bad rap, but in truth, Beijing’s historic city center has been at risk (Read More…)

 Published in ReadyMade